Weston, Toronto

-Weston is a neighbourhood and former village in Toronto, Ontario, Canada.
-The neighbourhood is situated in the northwest of the city, south of Highway 401, east of the Humber River, north of Eglinton Avenue, and west of Jane Street.
-Weston Road just north of Lawrence Avenue is the commercial core of Weston, with many small businesses and services.
+Weston is a neighbourhood and former town in Toronto, Ontario, Canada.
+The neighbourhood is situated in the northwest of the city, south of Highway 401 and Highway 400/Black Creek Drive, east of the Humber River, north of Eglinton Avenue, and west of Jane Street.
+The eponymous Weston Road, just north of Lawrence Avenue is the historic core of Weston, with many small businesses and services.
 Weston was incorporated as a village in the 19th century and was absorbed into the Borough of York in the late 1960s.
 York itself was amalgamated into Toronto in 1998.
+Weston is one of the few former towns and villages in Toronto located in a generally suburban setting, although it is contiguous with the inner city to the southeast along Weston Road.
+It is also one of the few not developed as a planned satellite town, as is the case with Leaside or New Toronto.

 Description

 Weston's building stock consists mostly of Victorian homes east of the railway with apartment and condominium towers on Weston Road overlooking the Humber River valley.
 Weston's main shopping district is located on Weston Road between Church Street in the north and Wilby Crescent (just south of Lawrence Avenue) in the south.
 Most buildings in this area reflect early-mid-20th century Ontario town architecture, brick buildings with decorative masonry.
 The area has a noteworthy library (previously a Mechanics' Institute and Carnegie library).
 The community is dotted with grand old churches with architectural significance.
+The oldest existing building in Weston today is Inverary Cottage, built in 1835.
+The oldest commercial building is the Weston Plank Road building on Weston Road.
 There has been a recent move in Weston to designate certain areas as a historical district.

 Most streets in Weston are lined with tall mature trees, some well over 100 years old.
 This is more common east of the railway tracks.
 Recently, there has been some infill development on former industrial and commercial lands bringing some new housing stock to the area.
-On April 26, 2013, a fire was accidentally started at 2304 Weston Road, due to tar during roof construction.